ady7ady7/sql_agentic_learning/README.md

 -----------------------------------
 The agent will generate questions about my database, that will require me to practice SQL queries to maintain my intermediate SQL level (certified as Intermediate on Hackerrank, @4.12.25) + hopefully allow me to pass the advanced SQL certification after 8-12 weeks of daily practising.
 ------------------------------------
-The agent's main instructions are in CLAUDE.md (hidden from the public view).
+This file is untouched by the agent, and the agent's main instructions are in CLAUDE.md (hidden from the public view).

 ENVIRONMENT